o0oBluePhoenixo0o/AbbVie2017/0.FINAL/sentitomo/README.md

 The first one will start the h20 platform which is needed by some machine learning tasks.
 It starts a second webserver at `localhost:54321`.

-The second and third one will continously search for tweets which do not have sentiment or topic assigned to them, and will detect those.
+The second and third one will continuously search for tweets which do not have sentiment or topic assigned to them, and will detect those.
 The last one will crawl the Twitter streaming API based on the keywords specified inside the `.env` file and save them into the database.
-The whole startup sequence can also be found displayed in the sequecene diagrams sections.
-All of these workers are executed asynchronously, so they do not infere or block each other.
+The whole startup sequence and the workflow of the workers can also be found displayed in the [sequence diagrams section](#sequence-diagrams).
+All of these workers are executed asynchronously, so they do not influence or block each other.

 In the next part we will have a deeper look into the database and the directories of SentiTomo.